 In December 2006, I established a small company dedicated to documentary film making and research consultancies.
 The name of the company was “Mudcastle Productions”, after the house in Ghana in which I lived at the time.
 Thematically, the focus was on migration, environment, development, livelihood and indigenous knowledge.

 Mudcastle Productions has created a widely screened and award-winning documentary about a traditional poultry farmer in Ghana (Shit and Chicks).
 It was nomitated for best short documentary awards at the International Documentary Festival Amsterdam (IDFA) and HotDocs (Toronto) and won the audience award at the International Bunker Film Festival in Italy.

 Synopsis: “Shit and Chicks” is a short documentary about a poultry farmer in Northwest Ghana.
 He uses an age-old technique to feed his chickens.
 Detached, and seemingly unnoticed by the farmer, the camera registers the man’s activities.
 Initially, it is hard to tell what he is doing, but in the end, the pieces fall together in a thrilling close-up.

-Below is short version of the doc (4 minutes), prepared for online viewing.
+Below is a short version of the doc (4 minutes), prepared for online viewing.
 The cinema version is 10 minutes.

 A second short documentary, called “Hunt and Play” (8 minutes) was completed in 2009.
-It was nominated for the Holland-doc Jury Award of the Dutch Film Festival and has been viewed on youtube almost 3 million times.
+It was nominated for the Holland-doc Jury Award of the Dutch Film Festival and has been viewed on youtube over 3 million times.